sumitkale888/AiAssigmentChecker/README.md

 - Upload assignment attachments
 - View student submissions
 - Automatically evaluate assignments with AI
-- Assign grades and feedback
+- Assign grades and feedbacks

 ### 👨‍🎓 Students
 - Sign up and join classes using a class code